nurkiewicz/java8-workshop/README.md

 it means you are not compiling using Java 8.
 Download JDK 8 and let maven use it:

 	$ export JAVA_HOME=/path/to/jdk8

+## License
+This project is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).